abeldotti/abeldotti/README.md

  📫 How to reach me abeldotti1@gmail.com or linkedin.com/in/abel-dotti/

- ⚡ Fun fact: My favourite dogs are old english bulldogs 🐶 (because I have one lol!)
+ ⚡ Fun fact: My favourite dogs are old english bulldogs 🐶 (because I have one lol)

  Skills